 Menu item bingo: Download a free bingo template.
-Fill in the blank spaces with your menu items, or even use a space for an email form.
-Make sure you include item on each line that’s difficult to sell so that the game can continue going far into the night, or continuing until you have a winner later on in the week.
-Either way, it's a different way to sell a variety of items, opposed to just one feature.
+Fill in the blank spaces with your menu items, or even use space for an email form.
+Make sure you include items on each line that are difficult to sell so that the game can continue going far into the night, or continuing until you have a winner later on in the week.
+Either way, it's a different way to sell a variety of items, as opposed to just one feature.

-Dessert contest: Who can sell the most of X desert.
+Dessert contest: Challenge your staff on who can sell the most of a featured dessert.
 This can be dessert drinks as well, so you include the bar sales!

-Have managers identify and explain the ideal check.
+The perfect check contest: Have managers identify and explain the ideal check.
 It will be different for each restaurant.
-An example of one is cocktail, appetizer, soup/salad, entree, dessert/ dessert cocktail.
+An example of one is a cocktail, appetizer, soup/salad, entree, dessert/ dessert cocktail.
 Have the staff strive to get the most perfect checks during a shift!

 Chef special contest: This is a fun way for the chef to be creative either weekly, monthly, or until he/she runs out of supplies.
 Have your chef prepare a specialty item to spice up your menu for regulars and create a fun contest for the staff.
 Whoever sells the most, wins!